-Washington D.C. — House Speaker Paul Ryan announced this morning that Obamacare members who will lose their coverage will be compensated with discounted versions of Ayn Rand’s novels.
-Mr. Ryan also disclosed that Congress is considering providing The Road to Serfdom written by Austrian School economist Friedrich Hayek.
+Washington D.C. — Senator Rand Paul announced this morning that Obamacare members who will lose their coverage would be compensated with discounted versions of Ayn Rand’s novels.
+Mr. Paul also disclosed that Congress is considering providing The Road to Serfdom written by Austrian School economist Friedrich Hayek.

-“When you think about it, it’s really simple,” said Speaker Ryan speaking via telephone to FoxNews’ popular morning television show Fox and Friends.
+“When you think about it, it’s really simple,” said Senator Paul speaking via telephone to FoxNews’ popular morning television show Fox and Friends.
 “We have to start building a better health care system in its place.
 And we need to start with a new principle: put the patient in the driver’s seat.
 And that driver’s instruction manual is Atlas Shrugged and sometimes Fountainhead.”

-According to Paul Ryan’s spokesperson Bethany Millbright, as people are “peeled off the Obamacare nipple,” they will have time to reflect on their value to society.
-Congressional Republicans realized early that such idle minds could lead to mischief such as social unrest.
+According to Senator Paul’s spokesperson Bethany Millbright, as people are “peeled off the Obamacare nipple,” they will have time to reflect on their value to society.
+Congressional Republicans realized early that such idle minds could lead to mischief, such as social unrest.
 The solution was to occupy the uninsured with new ideas to correct their government-dependent ways.
-Of course, the announcement sent shock waves across the D.C Beltway drawing both cheers and jeers from Republicans and Democrats.
+Of course, the announcement sent shock waves across the D.C Beltway, drawing both cheers and jeers from Republicans and Democrats.

 “I think it’s a wonderful and innovative idea,” said Senate Majority Leader Mitch McConnell.
 “Instead of people simply sucking off the system, they can use this downtime to re-educate themselves using the wise words of Ayn Rand.”